david672orford/russian-language-list/cinema/late-soviet.md

 	The local Housing Committee is tired of his mooching ways and wants something done.
 	A woman who runs a child care center offers to try him on the night shift.
 	</li>
-<li>Москва слезам не верит (1979)
+<li><b>Москва слезам не верит (1979)</b>
 	<a href="https://www.youtube.com/watch?v=X7GuhjGZ-xs">Part 1</a>
 	<a href="https://www.youtube.com/watch?v=uUVd9j543s8">Part 2</a>
 	<br>
 	<i>Moscow Does not Believe the Tears</i>
 	<br>
 	This film is known in the West because it won the 1981 Oscar for best foreign film.
 A girl is asked to look after a posh apartment Moscow in the 1950's.
 She invites her girlfriend to stay with her invites and several young men hoping to snag an upper-class husband.
-The girlfriend gets pregnant by one of the young men and has a hard life raising the child alone.
-Has two or three instances of implied sexual immorality involving the main character.
+The girlfriend (who becomes the main character) gets pregnant by one of the young men and has a hard life raising the child alone.
+Has two or three instances of implied extramarital sex involving the main character including a brief affair with a married man.
 	</li>
 <li><a href="https://www.youtube.com/watch?v=tz0KDfZw0IA">
 	Пираты XX века (1979)</a>